 “It is far from agreeable, having a kind of mossy or musty odour, analogous to Lycopodium; or, as some say, it smells of ‘old coats.'”

 In India, in the 1800s, it was used “as an ingredient in fancy tobaccos, and as a perfume for the hair … [and] valued as a means of keeping insects from linen and woollen articles.”
 Its old coat smell also filled muslin bag sachets to keep out destructive vermin.
-One newspaper reported in 1855:
+The Paisley Herald and Renfrewshire Advertiser reported in 1855:

 “Patchouly herb is extensively used for scenting drawers in which linen is kept; for this purpose it is best to powder the leaves and put them into muslin sacks, covered with silk, after the manner of the old-fashioned lavender bag.
 In this state it is very efficacious in preventing the clothes from being attacked by moths.”